 The Health Care Innovation (HCI) Unit is responsible for coordinating the operations and activities to design the Arkansas Payment Improvement Initiative (APII) and service delivery systems.
-The unit works with multi-payers, staff and contractors to design and deliver episodes of care for acute conditions; implement new models of population-based health care for chronic conditions (e.g., patient-centered medical and health homes); develop and coordinate improved payment systems infrastructure requirements; and facilitate stakeholder, provider and beneficiary engagement through the APII.
+The unit works with multipayers, staff and contractors to design and deliver episodes of care for acute conditions; implement new models of population-based health care for chronic conditions (e.g., patient-centered medical and health homes); develop and coordinate improved payment systems infrastructure requirements; and facilitate stakeholder, provider and beneficiary engagement through the APII.

-Now in its third year of work, HCI continues its mission to improve the health of the population, enhance the patient care experience and reduce the cost of health care.
+Now in its fourth year of work, HCl continues its mission to improve the health of the population, enhance the patient care experience and reduce the cost of health care.
 The goal is to move Arkansas's health system from a fee-for-service model that rewards volume to an alternative payment model that rewards high-quality, effective outcomes for patients by aligning financial incentives for how care is delivered.

-Patient-Centered Medical Homes (PCMH), while not physical locations, embody the prevention and wellness efforts of patient-centered and coordinated care across all provider disciplines.
+Patient-Centered Medical Homes (PCMH) are not physical locations but a program that embodies the prevention and wellness efforts of patient-centered and coordinated care across all provider disciplines.
 With the goal of promoting and rewarding prevention and early intervention, this coordinated team-based care and clinical innovation results in a more efficient delivery system of high-quality care.

 Nationally, our health system's support for primary care is weak, and it frustrates the general public and Primary Care Providers (PCPs) alike.
-An individual patient doesn't have a single provider who is accountable for his or her care.
+An individual patient does not have a single provider who is accountable for his or her care.
 The complexity of the system can be overwhelming.
 PCPs are underpaid and not well integrated into other stakeholders in the system.
 The notion of a PCMH has a long history in primary care, and there is an emerging trend to implement PCMH to address these frustrations with the current medical system.

-PCMH helps achieve Arkansas's triple aim: improving population health, enhancing the patient experience and controlling the cost of care.
+PCMH helps achieve Arkansas's triple aim of improving population health, enhancing the patient experience and controlling the cost of care.
 PCMH seeks to do this by investing more in primary care.
 This means higher take-home pay for PCPs, as well as smoother practice processes and workflows.

-Since its inception, 849 PCPs have enrolled in PCMHs (includes those enrolled in both PCMH and the Comprehensive Primary Care Initiative (CPCi).
-To date, there are 337,000 Medicaid beneficiaries enrolled in PCMHs and/or CPCi.
-Enrollment is twice the anticipated volume and speaks to the success of the programs.
+Since its inception, 878 PCPs have enrolled in PCMHs, including those enrolled in both PCMH and the Comprehensive Primary Care Initiative (CPC).
+To date, there are approximately 330,000 Medicaid beneficiaries enrolled in PCMHs and/or CPCI.
+Enrollment exceeded expectations and speaks to the success of the programs.

 Another segment of Health Care Innovation that has already been implemented is the Retrospective Episodes of Care.
-To date, fourteen (14) Episodes have gone live, which include Perinatal, Heart Failure, Total Joint Replacement, Colonoscopy, Cholecystectomy, Attention Deficit/Hyperactivity Disorder and three types of Upper Respiratory Infections.
+To date, 14 Episodes have gone live, which include but are not limited to Perinatal, Heart Failure, Total Joint Replacement, Colonoscopy, Cholecystectomy, Attention Deficit/Hyperactivity Disorder, ODD, Tonsillectomy, CABG, Asthma, COPD, as well as other Upper Respiratory Infections.

-With Episodes of Care, providers are rewarded for providing high quality, cost efficient care.
+With Episodes of Care (EOC), providers are rewarded for providing high quality, cost efficient care.
 However, providers whose costs exceed the performance of their peers must make payments back to the Medicaid program.